Find Affordable College Courses

 100% Women

 The most popular school in the United States for textile studies students seekinga graduate certificate is Iowa State University.
-The average in-state tuition for full-time undergraduates is $8,324 per year, while in-state graduate students, on average, pay $10,140 per year.
-During the 2020-2021 academic year, 2 people received their graduate certificate in textile studies from Iowa State.
+The average in-state tuition for full-time undergraduates is $8,982 per year, while in-state graduate students, on average, pay $10,996 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in textile studies from Iowa State.
+About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #1